-- connect(): Sends a TCP connection request to a listening socket. - sendall(): Sends data a socket.
+- connect(): Sends a TCP connection request to a listening socket.
+This is only used in testing the monitor. - sendall(): Sends data a socket.
+This is only used in testing the monitor. - close(): Closes a connection to a given socket.

 3 Method